 (h) Elsewhere, Jesus:

 - Is “born of God” (1 John 5:18),

 - Lives “because of the Father” (John 6:57), and

 (i) John 1:14 refers to Jesus simply as “the monogenēs from the Father.”
 To give meaning to this statement, translations are forced to add the words “son” (NIV) or “begotten” (NASB).

 The Bible refers 50 times to Jesus Christ as “the Son of God.”
 For example:

 The angel said to Mary, “the holy Child shall be called the Son of God” (Luke 1:35).

-God referred to Jesus as “My beloved Son” (Mat.
-3:17).
-This was at His baptism.
+At His baptism, God referred to Jesus as “My beloved Son” (Matt 3:17).

-John explains the purpose of his gospel as: “so that you may believe that Jesus is the Christ, the Son of God” (John 20:31).
+John explains the purpose of his gospel as “that you may believe that Jesus is the Christ, the Son of God” (John 20:31).